kubeflow/mxnet-operator/README.md

 kubectl create -f manifests/deployment.yaml
 ```

-### Creating a MXNet training job
+### Creating a Apache MXNet training job

-You create a training job by defining a MXJob with MXTrain mode and then creating it with.
+You create a training job by defining a `MXJob` with `MXTrain` mode and then creating it with.

 ```
 kubectl create -f examples/v1beta1/train/mx_job_dist_gpu.yaml
 ```

-Each replicaSpec defines a set of MXNet processes.
+Each `replicaSpec` defines a set of Apache MXNet processes.
-The mxReplicaType defines the semantics for the set of processes.
+The `mxReplicaType` defines the semantics for the set of processes.
-The semantics are as follows
+The semantics are as follows:

 **scheduler**
   * A job must have 1 and only 1 scheduler
   * The pod must contain a container named mxnet
-  * The overall status of the MXJob is determined by the exit code of the
+  * The overall status of the `MXJob` is determined by the exit code of the
     mxnet container
       * 0 = success
       * 1 || 2 || 126 || 127 || 128 || 139 = permanent errors: